sisl/AA222Project1/README.md

 - `localtest.jl` runs tests on `project1_jl`
 - `make_submission.sh` is a shell script which will create a zip file for submission to gradescope (Unix).
 - `make_submission_gitbash.sh` is a shell script which will create a zip file for submission to gradescope (Windows GitBash).
+- `make_submission.bat` is a batch script to create a zip file for submission to gradescope (Windows Command Prompt)

 ## Rules